cgranell/notebook/research/spatial-thinking.md

-# Spatial thinking in science communication and education
+# Spatial thinking for kids, education and science communication

 Besides applied research I am also interested in science communication.
 I believe scientists are responsible for promoting and explaining science to the public and media.
 Spatial thinking and education may be a good start.
 Let us see where this is heading.